 Diet and Depression

 Diet is such an important component of mental health that there is an entire field of medicine dedicated to it: nutritional psychiatry.
 The bottom line – what we eat affects every area of our health, especially our mental health.
 This is supported by recent research linking what you eat and your risk of depression.
 Plants like fruits and veggies, unprocessed whole grains, seeds and nuts, and lean proteins help decrease the risk of depression.
 On the flip side, foods like sugars, flours, animal fats, processed meats and butter are shown to increase the risk of depression.
+At Evoke 5, we offer food intolerance and genetic testing to help you hone in on the diet that is best for your unique body.
 Learn more

 The Brain-Gut Connection

 Did you know that your gut is considered a “second brain”?
 In fact, the “brain in the gut” is completely changing the medical field’s understanding of the links between digestion and health – including mental health.
 This “second brain” is officially called the enteric nervous system (ENS) and its primary job is controlling digestion.
 It also communicates back and forth with the brain.
 Researchers are finding that irritation in the G.I. system can cause the ENS to send signals to the brain that trigger mood changes, including depression and anxiety.
 This new understanding is leading to new treatments, such as antidepressants and mind-body therapies, for “gut” issues like IBS and bowel disorders.
 One researcher explains that doctors “are like counselors looking for ways to soothe the second brain.”
+At Evoke 5, we offer gut health testing so we can understand what’s going on in your “second brain.”
 Learn more

 The Brain-Gut Microbiome Axis

 Studies have clearly shown the interaction between the gut and the brain.
 Gut microbes communicate to the central nervous system, and the brain can affect the gut through the autonomic nervous system, creating a circular communication loop.
 Any disturbance in the communication loop can cause dysregulation, which has been linked to irritable bowel syndrome, obesity, and several psychiatric and neurologic disorders.
 Ongoing research will hopefully help us understand the causes and identify the most effective treatments for some of the nation’s most debilitating, costly and poorly understood diseases.
+In addition to gut health testing, we also offer brain health testing at Evoke 5.
 Learn more

 Depression and Sleep: What’s the Connection?